Animal Blepharoplasty in Virginia, North Carolina & South Carolina

 Offering High-Quality Eyelid Surgery for Your Pet

 Blepharoplasty is the technical term for eyelid surgery.
-At Animal Eye Care, we offer a variety of blepharoplastic procedures for pets in Virginia and North Carolina.
+At Animal Eye Care, we offer a variety of blepharoplastic procedures for pets in Virginia, North Carolina and South Carolina.
 These surgeries can be used to address a wide range of issues, from excessive eyelid length (which can lead to corneal ulcers) to the removal of masses, both benign and malignant.

 For over 20 years, we have provided clients and patients with the highest level of care, quality, and compassion.
-We proudly serve Chesapeake, Newport News, and Virginia Beach, VA, as well as Wilmington, Durham, Cary, and Wake Forest, NC.
+We proudly serve Chesapeake, Newport News, and Virginia Beach, VA, as well as Wilmington, Durham, Cary, and Wake Forest, NC and Mt.
+Pleasant, SC, Ladson, SC and Myrtle Beach, SC.

-Learn more about our pet eye surgeries in Virginia and North Carolina; call us at (800) 608-9161 to request a consultation or to book an appointment.
+Learn more about our pet eye surgeries in Virginia and the Carolinas; contact a location nearest you to request a consultation or to book an appointment.

 Types of Animal Eyelid Surgeries We Offer